Frequently asked questions(FAQs)

 Do I need a building consent to build a padel court in New Zealand?

 Yes, this is the main difference between New Zealand and many other countries where padel has had an explosive growth.
 Any structure over 2.5 meters will need to have a building consent lodged and approved with your local council.
-This means you will need to engage with a structural engineer and supply drawings to council.
-You may be able to get help from other clubs who lodged their consents already to hear more about the process, please contact info@padelnewzealand.org.nz when you are ready for this step.
+This means you will need to engage with a structural engineer and supply drawings to council..
 Please check directly with your local council on requirements first as requirements might differ in different regions.

 If you are building an indoor court within an existing structure(like a warehouse), the requirements are different.